influenzanet/study-service/docs/response_exporter.md

 **Entries in Table:** the option key *optK<sub>i</sub>* chosen by the respondent

 **Remark:** Likert Group questions are also possible.
-These are saved and exported just like single choice groups.
+These are saved and exported just like Single Choice Groups without optional input fields.

 **Example for saving a Likert-scale question in response table:**